Ajay-Govindasamy/GeneticAlgoOOP/README.txt

 I used the Factory Method whilst designing the Selection and Crossover parts of my code, and each of their subclasses take into account their roles in this style of pattern.
 I have employed the Strategy Method Pattern whilst designing the :

+To implement the Factory Method I have a GeneticFactory class which has a few abstract methods, namely selectionChoice, crossoverChoice.
+The subclasses of GeneticFactory are where the choices are made.
+And these subclasses, configOne and configTwo, will implement the different versions of Selection and Crossover relevant for their implementation.
+Inside each of these config classes, I have the if else conditionals which will change the returned types of classes depending on the user input.
+These classes each have their own version of elite and roulette selection.
+They also have their own versions of the crossover methods onepoint and twopoint.
+Each version of these is aptly named with a One or Two at the end of the class names.
+Just for showing which one is called depending on the class they are called from.

+I have yet to do the Strategy Method.
+But I will look into this now over the next few days and try to implement it .
+I have the factory method & singleton pattern covered.
+As well with showing some info hiding/encapsulation.
+I will try to make sure I am doing Abstraction.(I believe I am )